calnix/stakingPro/test/Test.md

  user2 stakes half of assets to vault2

 t = 46 [delta: 5]
- vault1: updateVaultFees by user1
- vault2: updateVaultFees by user2
+ vault1: both users claims rewards
- all vaults and users are updated - sanity test all [fees are dropped and increased proportionally, net transfer from creator to others]
+ vault2: both users claims rewards all vaults and users are updated - sanity test all [fees are dropped and increased proportionally, net transfer from creator to others]